Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/Route53.md

 3. **Example**:
    - A company has an internal service accessible via `internal-service.example.com`.
-   - This service is hosted on an EC2 instance within a VPC, and a private hosted zone is used to route traffic to the internal IP address of that instance.
+   - This service is hosted on an EC2 instance within a VPC, and a `private hosted zone is used to route traffic to the internal IP address of that instance`.

 4. **Record Types**:
    - Similar to public hosted zones, but the records point to private IP addresses within the VPC or other internal resources.